RiftLurker/open-screeps/readme.md

 This repository is a collection of useful snippets and methods that I came up with when programming for the game [screeps][screeps-website].
 I'm now attempting to restructure my code and splitting it into reusable modules for everyone to enjoy, teaching myself how to work with unit tests and a monorepo in the progress.

+## Disclaimer
+This is still heavily work in progress while I extract modules from my code and get used to different tools.
+None of the modules are actually on npm yet, even though you could install them manually by cloning the repo and building them locally.
+The disclaimer will get removed once I've established a workflow and published the packages to npm.

 ## Getting started
 As this is a monorepo containing a lot of single purpose modules there is a high chance it contains something you need as well.
 Just check out the `src/` directory, the directory names are usually very good indicators of what the containing code does.
 Never the less each module has a readme file with a description of it's purpose and a short example.